What are the signs and symptoms of ‘legal high’ addiction?

 - Unconsciousness, coma and even death

-This page was clinically reviewed in November 2018 and is scheduled to be reviewed again in November 2020.
+This page was clinically reviewed in July 2021 by Sam Hickey and is scheduled to be reviewed again in July 2023.
 To view all Priory new psychoactive and illicit substance addiction specialists, please click here.

 Book a FREE Confidential Assessment at your Nearest Priory Hospital Today.

 For more information about the addiction services that Priory offer, download our brochure.Get our brochure